dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-Learning from this experience how things should not be done, we started thinking about how to solve this.
+Learning from this experience how things should not be done, we started thinking about how to solve this problem.
+How to make our development environments more efficient.

 We learned that Jürgen had already played with Docker in his free time for some time now.

-By listening to him, we came to the conclusion that trying to use Docker to solve this problem actually could work.
+By hearing him out, we came to the conclusion that trying to use Docker to make our development environments more efficient could actually work.

-So when the weekend arrived I started to think about the issue more closely and how could we resolve it or make it a little bit more efficient, because the current manual process for that was too costly.
-Nobody pays for that kind of work or mistakes.

-So fortunately I had already used Docker myself but not for solving that kind of a problem and the more I thought about it the more Docker made sense to me that it's the right tool to make this process more efficient.

 The initial plan I had, was to simulate exactly the same workflow that we have been using already with the standard LAMP setup.
 So I created basic Docker images for Apache,